d2l-ai/d2l-en/chapter_recurrent-modern/gru.md

 ## Implementation from Scratch

 To gain a better understanding of the GRU model, let us implement it from scratch.
-We begin by reading the time machine dataset that we used in :numref:`sec_rnn_scratch`.
+We begin by reading *The Time Machine* dataset that we used in :numref:`sec_rnn_scratch`.
 The code for reading the dataset is given below.

 ```{.python .input}
 from d2l import mxnet as d2l